okedo01/studentHub-Okedo01/README.md

 # 🎓 StudentHub

 StudentHub is a modern web application built with **React + TypeScript** that allows users to browse available courses, register students, and manage enrollments with ease.
-It includes form validation, state management with Context API, and a beautiful UI using **ShadCN UI** components.
+It includes form validation, state management with Context API, real-time storage via **Firebase Firestore**, and a beautiful UI using **ShadCN UI** components.

 ---